 Losing your peers knocks the blinders off fast.
 You see how fleeting and fragile life is, and so you stop fooling around and wasting so much time.
 You publish the story.
 You accept the invitation.
 You sing at karaoke.

 You live to the breadth and width given.
 You laugh with your girlfriends, because you finally get that every time you gather really is a reason to celebrate.

 If you are one of us, welcome to the tribe, Sister.
 We dance here.
 We laugh here.
 We talk loud and say Fuck whenever we feel like it.
 We paint or run or lift our hands up to the moon; whatever it is that makes us happy, we do.

-Katie Craig is a writer, tarot reader, speaker, and teacher in Asheville, NC.
+Kat Craig is a writer, tarot reader, and teacher in Asheville, NC.
 She hogs the mic at karaoke, charges crystals in the moonlight, drinks too much coffee, and believes Converse sneakers are appropriate for most social occasions.
-Visit Katie’s website to get a free PDF about manifesting with the moon, and join her tribe of wild women.
+Join Kat’s email list for a free story, and find her on Facebook for writing updates and too many photos of her pets.